 - The user’s details are checked using the user Credentials Database

 - The new library user account is created

-- A summary of the of the new account’s details are then emailed to the user
+- A summary of the new account’s details is then emailed to the user

 From each of these steps, you can easily specify what messages should be exchanged between the objects in the sequence diagram.
 Once it’s clear, you can go ahead and start drawing the sequence diagram.